CodexLink/chips.omp.json/README.md

    > If you are using Wakatime, you have to keep note that the cache time is set to `10m` or 10 minutes by default.
 Therefore, every 10 minutes the prompt will do an HTTP request to get the latest upstream of your stats.
 If you are not using Wakatime and this issue occurs, please investigate the state of the prompt by **debugging** it.
 Please let me know with sufficient information if it persists.

 5. Why did you not use `posh-git`?
 You know that `git` segment is slower right?

    > I'm aware. oh-my-posh `posh-git` docs doesn't show any examples or further modification than what is being provided in the `git` segment.
 While I do understand the compromise of performance over customization, I think its best to customize the output to further understand more about what are the symbols behind them.
 Because in my perspective, I'm pretty much confused about it.
 To solve the contention from this issue, I'm hoping that `posh-git` is customizable as `git` segment.

+6. Why start at `1.0.0`?

+   > Initial development of theme were not reflected due to the fact that I was having a hard time creating a small script to transport changes from local (home) to remote (cloned repo).
+Also, as per its state being set to `public`, it was done when I was reporting an [issue in oh-my-posh repository](https://github.com/JanDeDobbeleer/oh-my-posh/issues/2679), wherein theme is required for evaluation of the said report.

+7. When I disabled "wakatime", why it still feels so slow?
+   > As of now (08/26/2022), there is no switch for the HTTP query to be disabled when a certain environment variable invalidates truthy condition.
+I suggest trying to nullify the value of your 'WAKATIME_API_KEY' and see if it works or ignores calling HTTP request.

 ## Tools Used

 - [regular expressions 101](https://regex101.com/) — Just a regex validator.

+## Credits

+- TODO.